ds-visualizer/ds-visualizer/content/hashMap/code.md

 So suppose we initializer our hashmap like `HashMap<String, Integer> map = new HashMap<String, Integer>`, our T will be String and our E will be an integer

-Now lets look at the helper function before we proceed.
+Now lets look at the helper functions before we proceed.

 ```java:helper